 The only method of sorting images is through the Albums feature, and each Album has to be created by hand.
 Ideally, it would be possible to create albums automatically based on shared characteristics, such as ‘All 18mm Images’ or ‘All Images Captured July 14 2018′, but for now, you’ll have to stick to dragging and dropping manually.

-Overall, the library section of Luminar 3 could use a lot of work, but it still provides a basic set of tools for browsing, sorting and flagging your photo collection.
-I found that the display and thumbnail optimization issues were much more obvious in the Windows version, but they were still present to some degree in the Mac version.
+Overall, the library section of Luminar 4 could use a lot of work, but it still provides a basic set of tools for browsing, sorting and flagging your photo collection.

-Skylum has already released one free update for version 3, and more free updates are planned for the future.
-They intend to continue to refine the Library to address many of the issues I ran into when using it, but you might want to wait until their update roadmap is completed (or at least more matured).
+Skylum has already released one free update for version 4, and more free updates are planned for the future.
+They still intend to work on the Library function to address many of the issues I experienced, but you might want to wait until their update roadmap is completed (or at least more matured).
 You can follow along with their proposed update schedule here.

 tldr version: If you shoot a lot of images regularly, then Luminar is not yet ready to replace your existing library management solution.
 For more casual photographers, the basic organizational tools should be enough to keep track of your photos, especially as Skylum continues to update and Luminar matures.